 1) Explore the Old Town of Sozopol

-Apart from the stunning medieval architecture, while walking around the Old Town you will most likely stumble upon the open medieval and antique ruins.
-They are open and free to admire.
-If you would like to dive deeper into the history of Sozopol and want to discover more of its ancient remains you can visit the local archaelogical museum.
-The museum has a small but fascinating collection dating back from the Appolonian glory days and would be perfect for you if you’re interested in history!
+If you would like to dive deeper into the history of Sozopol and want to discover more of its ancient remains you can visit the local archaeological museum.
+The museum has a small but fascinating collection dating back from the Apollonian glory days and would be perfect for you if you’re interested in history!

 2) Explore Sozopol’s beaches

-Sozopol has some of Bulgaria’s best beaches have everything a sea lover could ask for – soft sand, calm clear waters and a relaxing ambiance.
-There are two main beaches in Sozopol – the Central beach and Harmani beach and a few others which are a short drive away from the town.
 My favourite one was the Central Beach mainly due to the stunning view over the other side of the bay.
 However, it is worth checking out the others if time allows you so you can see for yourself.

-Central Beach Sozopol
+• Central Beach Sozopol

-Harmani beach
+• Harmani beach

-Harmani beach is located in Sozopol’s New Town part just a few short minutes walk from the Central beach.
-It has a long and wide sand stretch and has been presented with the prestigious Blue Flag award for its crystal blue water and immaculate cleanliness.
 Same as the fore mentioned, there is an area where you can hire sun loungers and umbrellas as well as a ‘free’ zone where you can place your towel on the sand and use your own umbrella if you have one.
-There are plenty of restaurants to choose from for lunch or dinner alongside the coast.

-Smokinya / Kavatsite beach
+•Smokinya / Kavatsite beach

-Smokinya/Kavatsite Beach has long been a popular campsite spot for domestic tourists, perfect for bungalows, caravans and tents.
 Nowadays, the beach is more urbanized with the introduction of beach bars, restaurants and paid zones with umbrellas in sun loungers.
 However, you might still be able to find a vacant spot in the ‘free’ areas where you can enjoy the surrounding wilderness and beach waves.

-Zlatna Ribka, Gradina and Tsarski Plaj Camping sites
+• Zlatna Ribka, Gradina and Tsarski Plaj Camping sites

 Address: The name on Google maps is different for some reason, so you can find this beach by searching for ‘Beach Gold Wheelhouse.